oraxen/documentation/README.md

 Installing Oraxen is a fairly straight forward process: drop Oraxen.jar and [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) to your /plugins/ folder and restart your server.

 {% hint style="info" %}
-Oraxen has been tested with Spigot and PaperSpigot 1.18.1+
+Oraxen has been tested with Spigot and Paper 1.18 -> 1.19.3
 {% endhint %}

-Don't want to use ProtocolLib?
-You can use Oraxen without it but you'll have to disable some mechanics.
-You'll get the list soon.

-{% hint style="info" %}
-If you use 1.16-1.17 use Oraxen version 1.119.
-{% endhint %}

-If you upgrade or downgrade your version remember to update mechanics.yml by removing it.